Go to Homepage

 Dubovy Park offers nice walks

-Platinum (entrance fee KGS250) is one of the nicer options, hosting celebrity DJs, a huge bar and lounge and an eccentric futuristic Egyptian theme.
+Platinum is one of the nicer local options, hosting celebrity DJs, a huge bar and lounge and an eccentric futuristic Egyptian theme.
 A Bishkek standby is the grubby The Golden Bull, still inexplicably popular with expats and locals.
-The Pharaoh Club (another Egyptian reference), largely considered the best club in Bishkek, is little below par these days.
+The Pharaoh Club (another Egyptian reference), largely considered the best club in Bishkek.
 It consists of a small bar and an even smaller dance floor, frequented largely by an odd combination of American frat boys, servicemen and middle-aged Kyrgyz couples looking to recapture their youth.
-When in Kyrgyzstan…
+When in Kyrgyzstan… Much of this landscape will have changed by the time travel reopens in 2021 or 2022.

 Although quick to sing the praises of the local party scene, residents are often just as keen to ward you away: “This is the best disco in Bishkek.
 It’s amazing!
 But don’t go.
 It’s too dangerous.”
 Even my helpful friend at the hotel, with a shrug said, “What can you do?
 These places are terrible.
 Very bad people.
 Have fun!”